 One cannot obtain a medical marijuana card in Idaho because the medical marijuana program is still nonexistent.
 Both recreational and medical marijuana are illegal in Idaho and the state hasn’t even decriminalized marijuana.
 However, most states have the same process for obtaining a medical marijuana card, but we will keep you updated as time progresses.

-It is unclear how Idaho will treat out of state medical cards when they legalize medical marijuana, but our best guess is that reciprocity will not be permitted.
+It is unclear how Idaho will treat out of state medical cards when they finally legalize medical marijuana, but our best guess is that reciprocity will not be permitted.
 In states that are stricter with marijuana, there is a higher chance that they do not allow for out of state users.
 There is little evidence of these speculations so we will keep you updated as new information is revealed.

 If any sort of marijuana is found in one’s vehicle they will be in some serious trouble.
 If there is no intent to sell the marijuana, then they will be charged with standard possession but if there is an intent to sell, they could face life in prison.
-Transporting marijuana is highly illegal in Idaho as is possession of any kind.
+Transporting marijuana is highly illegal in Idaho as is the possession of any kind.

 Since marijuana is still illegal in Idaho, driving under the influence will land someone in serious trouble.
 First, if there are any signs of marijuana impairment, a drug inspection officer will be sent to the scene.
 If deemed impaired they will be charged on several accounts including a DUI, possession charges, jail time, license suspension, court-ordered rehabilitation, and a monstrous number of fines.
 In any state driving under the influence of marijuana is a bad idea and can harm many people.